Updated September 2023

 Why buy a static home?

-At the time of writing, there are approximately 365,000 caravan holiday homes in the UK says the NCC.
-So if you are looking to invest in a static caravan, what do you need to consider?
+If you are looking to invest in a static caravan, what do you need to consider?

 Versatility might be one of the reasons for the enduring popularity of owning a static caravan as your second home.
 By exercising care in your choice of static caravan, you may be surprised by how many different roles and purposes it may help to fulfil – such as: